josip/meh/README.md

 You're now 200 to start using the "library".

+Oh yes, MEH can serve static files as well.
+Take a look at the `ServeFiles` method, I don't feel like writing about it right now. meh.

 ### License ###
-meh is based on the works of [David Jeske](http://www.codeproject.com/Articles/137979/Simple-HTTP-Server-in-C), and as the original work, meh is published to public domain.
+MEH is based on the works of [David Jeske](http://www.codeproject.com/Articles/137979/Simple-HTTP-Server-in-C), and as the original work, meh is published to public domain.
 Have fun!

 ### Footnotes ###
 \* &ndash; self-aware of its limitations